7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 adds a dependency on a given Docker container. `distage` ensures the requested container is available before the dependent is provided.

-Suppose the system under test is a sync from PostgreSQL to Elasticsearch.
+For example, suppose a system under test requires both PostgreSQL and Elasticsearch.
 One option is to use `dependOnDocker` to declare the Elasticsearch container depends on the PostgreSQL container:

 ```scala mdoc:silent